Benchmarking quantum phase-space methods for near-resonant light propagation: Transition to continuous variables

 where $z$ is the longitudinal propagation coordinate, $\nabla_{\perp}^{2}$ is the transverse Laplacian, and $v_g$ denotes the group velocity in the waveguide in the absence of the atomic medium.

-For a single guided transverse mode of the waveguide, we can write $\alpha(t,\mathbf{r}) = \alpha(t,z)\,u(\mathbf{r}_\perp)$ and by projecting onto the normalized mode profile $u(\mathbf{r}_\perp)$, the transverse dynamics is absorbed into an effective mode area.
-In this single-mode approximation the transverse Laplacian term vanishes, and the optical field obeys a purely one-dimensional propagation equation along the longitudinal direction $z$.
+For a single guided transverse mode, we can decompose the fields as $\alpha(t,\mathbf{r}) = \alpha(t,z)\,u(\mathbf{r}_\perp)$.
+By projecting onto the normalized mode profile $u(\mathbf{r}_\perp)$, the transverse dynamics is absorbed into an effective mode area.
+In this single-mode approximation, the transverse Laplacian vanishes, reducing the optical field to a one-dimensional propagation equation along the longitudinal axis $z$.

-Although a fully three-dimensional treatment of the atomic degrees of freedom would allow one to account for atoms at different transverse positions experiencing different optical intensities, in this work we restrict ourselves to a one-dimensional grid.
+While a fully three-dimensional treatment would account for atoms experiencing spatially varying intensities across the transverse profile, we here restrict the atomic degrees of freedom to a one-dimensional grid.
 This simplification facilitates a direct comparison between the different phase-space methods considered above.
 Each grid cell is taken to have a longitudinal extent $\Delta L$ and an effective transverse area $A_{\rm eff}$.

 For the description of propagating optical pulses, it is convenient to work in a co-moving reference frame.
-We therefore introduce the retarded time variable $\tau = t - z/v_g$, which follows the pulse envelope as it propagates at the group velocity $v_g$.
-This transformation confines the dynamics to a narrow temporal window and substantially reduces the computational effort~\cite{Corney:2008aa}.
+We therefore introduce the retarded time variable $\tau = t - z/v_g$, { which gives the timing relative to a pulse travelling at group velocity $v_g$. } This transformation confines the dynamics to a narrow temporal window and substantially reduces the computational effort~\cite{Corney:2008aa}.
 We also introduce the photon-flux field

 which is normalized such that $\phi^\dagger \phi$ gives the number of photons crossing the position $z$ per unit time.
 The one-dimensional atomic density $\rho_{1\mathrm{D}}$ is

 where $ \rho(\mathbf{r},\omega) = \frac{N_j}{\Delta V}f_{\omega}(\omega)$ is the density of resonant atoms in position $\mathbf{r}$ and a frequency $\omega$ with $f(\omega)$ to be the spectral lineshape of atoms.